 There are two types of Commercial Mooring Licences:

-Commercial - available to legitimate marine type businesses, or
+?
+Commercial - available to legitimate marine type businesses.

 Commercial Moorings are only issued to:

-A business entity or person approved by NSW Maritime as trading to provide approved marine type services to the boating public (eg boat repair, marinas, commercial fishing, charter vessels, boat brokerage, mooring contractor) or
+?
+A business entity or person approved by Roads and Maritime Services as trading to provide approved marine type services to the boating public (eg boat repair, marinas, commercial fishing, charter vessels, boat brokerage, mooring contractor).

-NSW Maritime issues the following Certificates of Competency:
+Roads and Maritime Services issues the following Certificates of Competency:

-Holders of certificates of competency as master, mate or coxswain are exempt from the requirement to hold a general boat driving licence or PWC licence.
-This exemption does not apply to engineering certificates, general purpose hands or masters of vehicular ferry in chains
+Holders of certificates of competency as master, mate or coxswain are exempt from the requirement to hold a general Boat Driving Licence or PWC licence in NSW.
+This exemption does not apply to engineering certificates, general purpose hands or masters of vehicular ferry in chains.

 The final stage in applying for a Certificate of Competency is an assessment by NSW Maritime.
 This assessment is only conducted when all other requirements have been met.
 The assessment is an interview style assessment of your skills and knowledge.
 The assessment may involve the use of a simulator or may be conducted on board a vessel and include a practical boat driving test for coxswains and masters Certificates.
 You may also be required to provide a written response to questions as part of the assessment process.